Most Kiwis Are Underinsured

 Factors that affect your home insurance premium

-Insurers assess several risk factors when pricing your house insurance premium.
-Knowing what drives your premium gives you levers to pull when the price feels too high.
+Several risk factors go into pricing your house insurance premium.
+Once you know what drives the number, you have levers to pull when the price feels too high.

 Location and natural hazard zone